 4. Fortified Soy Products/ Tofu

 350 mg (35% DV) Tofu originated in China 2,000 years ago and has stayed popular for the calcium and protein it affordably provides.
 High in iron, low in fat and calories tofu is very versatile yet, the men in your household should eat sparingly as soy contains phytoestrogens called isoflavones that mimic the activity of estrogen in the body.
-Warning: only use certified organic soy products as the majority of soy in the USA is genetically modified and labelling laws do not require notification of same!
+Warning: only use certified organic soy products as the majority of soy in the USA is genetically modified and labeling laws do not require notification of the same!

 3. Canned Fish